Pictures of Tools

 Bosch 1584 Jigsaw

 This is the Bosch 1584 jigsaw with the barrel grip.
 I much prefer it to the top-handle model (1587).
-In fact I ordered a 1587 for my first good hand power tool, and in the midst of my first cut, my hand automatically slipped down to the barrel, and I said, "ah, ha!"
+In fact I ordered a 1587 for my first good hand power tool (around 1995), and in the midst of my first cut, my hand automatically slipped down to the barrel, and I said, “ah, ha!”
 I sold it to a friend at work and ordered the 1584 the next day.

 Porter-Cable Sawboss 6" Circular Saw